vitekzkytek/PythonDataIES/README.md

 Midterm exam - 6 April - [basic instructions](https://ies-python-midterm.s3.eu-central-1.amazonaws.com/Midterm_preview.pdf).
 The full instructions will be made public at 18:30.
 We will be available for questions on a Zoom call which is in the file.

 If there are students who follow this course (and wish to take the midterm) and are **not enrolled in SIS**, email [Jan Šíla](mailto:jan.sila@fsv.cuni.cz
-?subject=Add me to midterm) as soon as possible.
+?subject="Add me to midterm") as soon as possible.
 Otherwise, you will not able to take part.

 Good luck!